|Course Length:||1 Year Full-Time, 2 Years Part-Time|

 Every effort has been made to ensure the accuracy of our published course information, however our programmes are subject to ongoing review and development.
 Changing circumstances may necessitate alteration to, or the cancellation of, courses.

 Changes may be necessary to comply with the requirements of accrediting bodies, revisions to subject benchmarks statements, to keep courses updated and contemporary, or as a result of student feedback.
 We reserve the right to make variations if we consider such action to be necessary or in the best interests of students.

-To join this MSc you should have a degree equivalent to UK upper second class honours (2:1 or above) in a relevant subject such as Criminology, Psychology or Social Sciences.
+You should have a degree equivalent to UK first-class or upper second-class honours (2:1 or above) in a relevant subject such as criminology, psychology or social sciences.

 Applications from graduates with a 2:2 in a relevant subject, or a 2:1 in an unrelated subject, who have experience of working within the criminal justice system will also be considered.

 An interview will form part of the selection process.

 International students require IELTS 6.5, with a score no lower than 6.0 in each individual component, or an equivalent English language qualification.

 If your current level of English is half a band lower, either overall or in one or two elements, you may want to consider our Pre-Sessional English course.